MileHacker Logo

 • Security Items: A Small padlock for luggage and a Money belt for discreetly carrying cash or your passport.

-• Entertainment: Download movies, music, or e-books for downtime, as local internet access for streaming may vary.
+• Entertainment: Download movies, music, or e-books for rest time, as local internet access for streaming can differ.

 • Offline Maps: Download offline maps of Binzhou using apps like Baidu Maps or MAPS.ME for navigation without an internet connection.